 222.76.212.189#4#2#Scanning Host#CN#Xiamen#24.479799270,118.08190155#11

+We should also notice that the reputation data file lacks the optional header, each example code segment assigns more meaningful column names manually.
+This is a completely optional step, but it will help avoid confusion as you expand your analyses and, as we’ll see in later chapters, help build consistency across data frames if you bring in additional data sets.

 The consistency in the record format makes the consumption of the data equally as straightforward in each language.

 R code to read in the AlienVault data